Does It Snow in Nevada? Another Side of The Land of Endless Summer

 Temperature in Nevada 125°F (52°C) in Laughlin -50°F (-46°C) in San Jacinto

 Snowfall Record Up to 10 feet in one storm (Mt.
-Rose Ski Resort) Little to No Snow in Southern area
+Rose Ski Resort) Little to No Snow in the Southern area

 Average Annual Snowfall in Reno 22 inches N/A